-This aromatic and mouthwatering chicken biryani is a family-favorite.
-In fact, I think I like chicken biryani just as much – possibly more than my butter chicken.
-That is saying A LOT y’all.
+This aromatic and mouthwatering chicken biryani is a family favorite.
+In fact, I think I like chicken biryani just as much – possibly more than Butter Chicken and that’s saying A LOT.
 But really, what’s not to love about perfectly seasoned chicken + rice in one pot?

 I’m sharing this recipe for the most amazing Instant Pot Chicken Biryani from my cookbook, Indian Food Under Pressure.
 It’s a recipe that deserves to be on the blog because I believe that everyone should be able to make authentic and delicious chicken biryani in one pot if they want to.
 Think: tender pieces of chicken and perfectly cooked rice all coated in a perfect blend of spices.
 SO GOOD.